-Mamelodi Sundowns are known for their big spending in the transfer market and after winning the 2024-25 PSL title, they are expected to go big again for the 2025-26 campaign.
+Mamelodi Sundowns are known for their big spending in the transfer market and after winning the 2024-25 PSL title, they have been going big again for the 2025-26 campaign.

 Sundowns won their eighth straight league title with a record 73 points, having won 24 of their 28 games, 12 points more than second-placed Orlando Pirates, in what was yet another dominant season.